rjaros87/pm-home-station/README.md

 RX            | TXD
 TXD           | RXD

-3. Connect the UART-USB adapter with a USB cable to your computer.
+3. Connect the UART-USB adapter with a USB cable to your computer
 > Caution for Windows users! - open the Device Manager, expand `Ports (COM & LPT)` and find your adapter.
 Ensure that the Device status has the following text `This device is working properly.`.
 If not, then you probably need to install  old drivers for this adapter (workaround).

-4. Start the application and check your air quality :smile:.
+4. Start the application and check your air quality :smile:

+## Assembly photos

+The photo gallery of assembly can be found [here](https://github.com/rjaros87/pm-station-usb/raw/master/www/assembly/index.html "Assembly of pm-station-usb").

 ## Tested platforms